MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 ## Limitations

 - Up to 20 detections per frame for standard and advanced processing and 35 tracks per class.
-- The video area shouldn't exceed 1920 x 1080 pixels.
 - Object size shouldn't be greater than 90 percent of the frame.
-- A high frame rate (> 30 FPS) may result in slower indexing, with little added value to the quality of the detection and tracking.
 - Other factors that may affect the accuracy of the object detection include low light conditions, camera motion, and occlusion.